Trade & Industry

 Welding & Metal Fabrication

-The Welding and Metal Fabrication class is an industry based shop environment is designed for the student who would like to receive a general metal working background as a foundation for continuing education or a trade-vocational career.
+The Welding and Metal Fabrication class is an industry based shop environment designed for the student who would like to receive a general metal working background as a foundation for continuing education or a trade-vocational career.
 Welding, fabrication and safety are taught with a blend of lecture, assignments and hands-on competencies that maintain the student’s interest and foster a deeper appreciation of the trade.

-Meet the instructor
+Meet the Instructor

 Hi I am Bob Throndsen, Instructor for the Welding Program.
 I was raised by parents who owned one of those cool old service stations in the Magnolia District of Seattle.
 Yes, I was one of those 4 guys who ran out to the pump island to service one car!
 I trained as a mechanic, but was bitten by the Welding bug.
 I worked a few jobs that required both skills, but settled on my love of street rods and opened my own business of fabricating custom street rod frames and parts in 1981.
 I still work in my shops during my off hours from Sno-Isle TECH.
 I take pride in my work, and every weld is my signature; this is what I want to foster in my students.
 When not working with students, I can be found with a fly pole in my hand, driving one of my street rods, camping with family, or working in my shops.